lucasmfanti/jira-api-extraction/README.md

 # jira-api-extraction
 This is a repo containing code for extracting data incrementally relative to issues from Jira API.
 The code is orchestrated in an Airflow DAG and feeds a raw table on an engine like BigQuery.
 Then a staging model for dbt selects the most recent data for each issue.
+# What is Jira?
+Jira is a powerful project management and issue tracking software developed by Atlassian.
+It is widely utilized by teams and organizations across various industries to streamline and manage their projects, tasks, and workflows efficiently.
+Jira offers a comprehensive suite of tools for creating and prioritizing tasks, assigning them to team members, tracking progress, and collaborating on projects.
+Its flexibility allows it to adapt to a wide range of use cases, from software development and IT support to marketing and business operations.
+# The DAG
+This [DAG](jira_issues.py) is written for Airflow with a daily schedule.
+It always looks for data on issues that have been updated during the day before.
+The csv generated is then uploaded to Google Cloud Storage, with a name containing the date of the extraction.
+A live table is created on Google BigQuery then with all the csv files from the bucket.
+# The dbt Model
+This [model](staging_jira_issues.sql) is a SQL code where dbt will run to update the raw table to a better suited for any other downstream calculations and dashboards feeding processes.
+It handles the problem to have only the most recent version of your data for each issue, guaranteeing that your id column will be a primary key for the table and a unique identifier.